 With a rich sense of history, our apparatus are unique in appearance.
 A crisp black with gold trim, our trucks blend both tradition with modern technology.
 One touch of tradition on many of our trucks are red and green lights, a tradition we borrow from the Chicago Fire Department.
 The red and green lights have a strong history with the Navy and represent port and starboard.

 From the birth of the FDMH and for over 100 years, the FDMH had no full-time staff.
 In the recent years, we have started hiring full time employees to fill the daytime shifts due to a lack of volunteers with availability.
-We currently have five full time EMT-IV/Firefighters.
+We currently have six full time EMT-IV/Firefighters.